Rouzbeh99/Enhanced-Active-Lane-Consolidation/README.md

 This tutorial supposes you do cross-sompilation on a none-ARM machine for an ARM-SVE target.

 ### Applying the pass to micro-bechmarks
-- go to `Transformation-Pass/Vectorizer-Pass/test directory`
+- Go to `Transformation-Pass/Vectorizer-Pass/test directory`
-- open run_pass.sh and chage following variables to point to their installation dirctory on your machine:
+- Open run_pass.sh and chage following variables to point to their installation dirctory on your machine:
   - `LLVM_BUILD_DIR` should point to LLVM installations directory
   - `GCC_TOOLCHAIN` should point to Arm GNU Toolchain directory
   - `PAPI_DIR` should point to Arm PAPI installation Toolchain directory